Jacqueline Gourault

-Jacqueline Gourault (/fr/; née Doliveux, born 20 November 1950) is a French politician who served as Minister of Territorial Cohesion and Relations with Local Authorities in the governments of successive Prime Ministers Édouard Philippe and Jean Castex from 2018 to 2022.
-A member of the Democratic Movement (MoDem), she previously served as Minister attached to the Minister of the Interior from 2017 to 2018.
+Jacqueline Gourault (/fr/; née Doliveux, born 20 November 1950) is a French politician of the Democratic Movement (MoDem) who served as Minister of Territorial Cohesion and Relations with Local Authorities in the governments of successive Prime Ministers Édouard Philippe and Jean Castex from 2018 to 2022.
+She previously served as Minister attached to the Minister of the Interior from 2017 to 2018.
 In 2022, she was appointed to the Constitutional Council by President Emmanuel Macron.

 Early life and education

 Born Jacqueline Doliveux, she is the daughter of a livestock dealer in Montoire-sur-le-Loir, Martial.
 His wife Madeleine worked with him.
 Her husband, Gérard, took over the horse breeding of his father.
 A history and geography teacher, including at high school Sainte-Marie de Blois, she became active in politics in 1974, during the campaign of Valéry Giscard d'Estaing.

 Political career

 Mayor of La Chaussée-Saint-Victor

 Elected a municipal councillor in 1983, Gourault served as Mayor of La Chaussée-Saint-Victor from 1989 to 2014.